sarfraznawaz2005/bookmarker/readme.md

 ## Why ?

-Simple, because it was hard for me to manage my bookmarks in browser.
+Simple, because it was hard for me to manage my bookmarks in browser and I didn't want to use any online service either.

 ## Screenshot